Marine Corps Job: MOS 2629 Signals Intelligence Analyst

 Qualifying for MOS 2629

-Marines in this job need a score of 100 or higher on the general technical (GT) segment of the Armed Services Vocational Aptitude Battery (ASVAB) tests.
+You need a score of 100 or higher on the general technical (GT) segment of the Armed Services Vocational Aptitude Battery (ASVAB) tests.

 You also must be eligible for access to Sensitive Compartmented Information (SCI) based on a Single Scope Background Investigation (SSBI).
-Again, this will depend on when your prior investigation was conducted, but you may need to undergo this process again.
+Again, this will depend on when your prior investigation was conducted, and you may need to undergo this process again.